 - Generic invoices no longer need to be submitted.
 If reimbursement is made to a CSU Fresno employee, the employee must sign the top portion of the direct pay/hospitality form under payee certification.

 - Prepare Direct Pay/Hospitality Approval Form (indicate vacancy announcement #)

 - Attach Invoice for Payment of Faculty Interview Expenses along with original receipts.
 Meal and lodging receipts must be itemized.

 - Candidate's social security number is no longer required.

 - Direct billing by hotel to the University - prepare a direct pay/hospitality approval form and attach the invoice.

 - Invoices must show room costs and applicable taxes separately.

-- Candidate must pay for his/her portion of the lodging invoice such as movies, phone calls, alcoholic beverages, etc.
+- Candidate must pay for his/her portion of the lodging invoice such as movies, internet charges, alcoholic beverages, etc.

 - Only one invoice per direct pay/hospitality form.
 If there are multiple invoices per vendor, a separate form must be created for each invoice.
 Due to the increased workload created and the lack of a clear audit trail, Accounting Services may return direct pay forms that do not follow proper guidelines.